 Budapest, Hungary - Working in five languages, ATD Fourth World held a three-day workshop at the European Youth Centre in Budapest.
 The objective was to build connections between people in different areas and of different social backgrounds.
-Participants included: groups from Bulgaria, Hungary, Romania, and Serbia; members of ATD-Poland and ATD-UK who have lived in poverty; as well as people and groups who are reaching out to those excluded from and partnership with families in difficult circumstances."
-The wealth of knowledge gathered from this seminar and the two-year dialogue leading up to it will be recounted in a book and a video and enriches ATD Fourth World's advocacy with international institutions and its work with the education research community.
+Participants included: groups from Bulgaria, Hungary, Romania, and Serbia; members of ATD-Poland and ATD-UK who have lived in poverty; as well as people and groups who are reaching out to those excluded from mainstream society due to poverty.
+The participants were brought together by the Forum on Overcoming Poverty.
+They discussed ways of improving solidarity and equality across different countries in Central, Southeastern, and Western Europe.
+They also explored effective approaches and recommendations to obtain documents necessary for legal status, access to equal education, and access to decent housing with electricity, running water and heat.
+"All of us are feeling isolated and alone in our work.
+Finding each other in this place is inspiring because we now know that we are not alone in what we do.
+We even found ideas for cooperation in the future."